hxwtice/daplashV2/README.md

-# daplashV2
+# daplash
-Responsive website made for Daplash using reactjs and css.
+Responsive website made for Daplash using ReactJS and CSS.

 What is Daplash?
 We write stories for small businesses, startups and Individuals.
 We help them thrive.